 - A completed Application for Vessel Certificate of Number (BOAT 101) form.

 - Proof of ownership, such as the original California Certificate of Ownership (title) or the out-of-state title (if it is currently registered in another state).

-- If the original certificate is lost or damaged, complete an Application for Duplicate or Transfer Title (REG 227) form to request a copy.
+- If the original certificate is lost or damaged, complete an Application for Replacement or Transfer Title (REG 227) form to request a copy.